jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 Step 5.
 Keep your private key secret.
 The private key is literally the keys to your coins, if someone was to obtain it, they could withdraw the funds currently in the wallet, and any funds that might be deposited in that wallet.
 Security: Test spending a small amount before receiving any large payments.

+Generating your own private key using a dice and bitadress.org
+How do I make a wallet using dice?
+What is B6?
+An important part of creating a Bitcoin wallet is ensuring the random numbers used to create the wallet are truly random.
+Physical randomness is better than computer generated pseudo-randomness.
+The easiest way to generate physical randomness is with dice.
+To create a Bitcoin private key you only need one six sided die which you roll 99 times.
+Stopping each time to record the value of the die.
+When recording the values follow these rules: 1=1, 2=2, 3=3, 4=4, 5=5, 6=0.
+By doing this you are recording the big random number, your private key, in B6 or base 6 format.
+You can then enter the 99 character base 6 private key into the text field above and click View Details.
+You will then see the Bitcoin address associated with your private key.
+You should also make note of your private key in WIF format since it is more widely used.
+[WIF Wallet Import Format, also known as Wallet Export Format is a way of encoding a private ECDSA key so as to make it easier to copy.A testing suite is available for encoding and decoding of WIF at: http://gobittest.appspot.com/PrivateKey](https://en.bitcoin.it/wiki/Wallet_import_format)

 Further reading:
 [Wiki Digital wallet](https://en.wikipedia.org/wiki/Digital_wallet)